Applications closed: 4 May 2018

 Office of Regional Development staff are available to discuss project eligibility, the application process and support business case development

-The Regional Sports Infrastructure Fund opens for Expressions of Interest on Thursday 15 March 2018 and closes at 5pm on Friday 4 May 2018.
+The Regional Sports Infrastructure Fund closed for Expressions of Interest at 5pm on Friday 4 May 2018.